troclaux/notes/aws.md

 > privately connect your VPC to aws services without using public IPs or going through the internet

-- provides better security and lower latency to access aws services
+- a VPC endpoint provides better security and lower latency to access aws services
 - use VPC endpoint gateway if you want to connect to s3 or [DynamoDB](#dynamodb)
 - use VPC endpoint interface if you want to connect to other aws services